-Listen with Mother? emerged from discussions between artist Louise Mackenzie, designer Kaajal Modi and professor of biological architecture, Ruth Morrow.
+Listen with Mother? emerged from discussions between artist Louise Mackenzie, designer Kaajal Modi and Professor of Biological Architecture, Ruth Morrow.
 In the HBBE, architect-led projects have developed a bacterial cellulose cladding for the exterior of The OME using SCOBY.
 Yet other projects led by scientists and bio-designers explore how we might enhance the properties of cellulose producing bacteria through genetic modification in the lab.
 Lab-based single strain bacterial cellulose is sensitive to contamination by yeasts and other fungal particles.
 In comparison, SCOBY-based cellulose grows readily in varying environmental conditions and is more resistant to external contamination.
 This creates an interesting tension between laboratory practice and building-scale architectural practice, which Listen with Mother? probes in discussing how we might bring bacterial cellulose out of the lab and into wider public environments.

 The participatory context for Listen with Mother? employs the concept of the matrix as generative space (Aristarkhova 2012: 26–28).
 Irina Aristarkhova considers the origin of the term matrix as womb, reconstituting the term beyond the maternal in the context of what the matrix does (a generative space), rather than what the matrix is (a receptacle).
 This active and relational figuring of the matrix as a generative space is helpful in considering what new practices and hence knowledge might arise when one’s home and one’s body become generative spaces for microbial others.
 The matrix thus becomes both a conceptual and an aesthetic framing for the creation of generative dialogue when research communities, publics and microbes meet.
 The question mark in the project title ambiguously plays on meanings of the word mother.
 The term mother is used colloquially to describe a SCOBY.
 It also features in the title of the UK radio programme, Listen with Mother, which premiered on BBC radio in 1950 as a first-of-its-kind programme dedicated to mothers and young children.
 Whilst considered progressive at the time, the concept of a radio show dedicated to women as primary caregivers is symptomatic of a cultural paradigm which continues to exist more than 70 years on and hence seemed fitting as a contextual backdrop to explore the relationships that exist around the maintenance (care) of living material in the comparatively nascent field of biotechnology.

 Listen with Mother? is designed as a participatory installation.
 Visitors to the gallery are invited to sit at the kitchen table, listen to a public broadcast and drink sweetened tea, emulating the concept of the original radio programme while creating a generative space for public dialogue.
 The same sweet tea is fed to a liquid SCOBY (brought from a culture used in research projects at the HBBE) that sits in a glass vessel on the table.
-Referencing both the matrix as receptacle and the matrix as generative space the ambiguous shape of the vessel is suggestive of sites of reproduction (a scientific flask, a womb, a scrotum, a breast, a round belly and a phallus).
+Referencing both the matrix as receptacle and the matrix as generative space the ambiguous shape of the vessel is suggestive of sites of reproduction (perhaps a scientific flask, a womb, a scrotum, a breast, a round belly or a phallus).
 The vessel containing the SCOBY remains in place for the duration of the exhibition.
 As the liquid culture in the vessel matures a cellulose mat grows at the surface which can be used as a biomaterial.
 At stages throughout the exhibition, liquid is poured from the central vessel into milk bottles, where new cellulose mats begin to form.